Reliant Energy

 Large provider footprint with same-day enrollment, published guidelines for apartment electricity, and flexible transfer options.

-5pm CT cutoff, same-day activation with smart meter, trusted provider
+5pm CT cutoff, same-day activation with smart meter, trusted company

 Waives deposits for seniors 65+, disconnection moratorium for low-income seniors on payment plans